-- Ans. to encourage poor parents to send their children to schools. - (d) Select the option that correctly displays 'eclectic' what signifies.
+Ans. to encourage poor parents to send their children to schools.

+(d) Select the option that correctly displays what 'wide-ranging' signifies.
 (Reference Paragraph 2).

-(e) Fill in the blanks with the appropriate option from those given in brackets, based on your understanding of paragraph 2.
+from those given in brackets, based on your

-In India, every child between 6-14 years of age is (privileged/entitled) to free and compulsory education under the Right to Education Act.
-Therefore, to ensure universal enrolment and compulsory education to all for eight (formative/beginning) years, the Act does away with the detention of students till VIIIth standard.
+understanding of paragraph 2.

+In India, every child between 6-14 years of

+age is(privileged/entitled) to free

+and compulsory education under the Right to

+Education Act.
+Therefore, to ensure universal

+enrolment and compulsory education to all

+for eight(formative/beginning)

+vears, the Act does away with the detention